cdkharris/containers-at-arc/docs/index.rst

 ==========================

 Software containers are an important common currency for portable and reproducible computing.
 Learn best practices on building, using, and sharing Docker and Apptainer containers in this hands-on workshop.
-Also learn how to run those containers on |site| systems, including MPI and GPU aware containers.
+Also learn how to run those containers on |site| HPC systems.

 Topics will include:

 - Docker and Apptainer basics
 - Containerizing your own code
 - Multi-stage and Multi-architecture Docker builds
-- Running containers at |site|, including MPI parallelism and GPU enabled containers
+- Running containers at |site|
 - Integration with the module system